rafael346/eventapi/README.md

 Application designed to manage events, allowing the user to create, edit and delete events.

+## Overview
+The application is basically a CRUD, made to manage events.

+### Technical decisions
+I used a simple architecture just applying the basic concepts and patterns of api development.

+Because it's just one specific table, without many links and with a low volume of data, the database could be either relational or non-relational.

 ## How to Run

 ### Pre-requisites